Branislava98/TensorRT/README.md

 [Download](https://developer.nvidia.com/tensorrt) the TensorRT local repo file that matches the Ubuntu version and CPU architecture that you are using.

 Install TensorRT from the Debian local repo package.
 Replace ubuntuxx04, 10.x.x, and cuda-x.x with your specific OS, TensorRT, and CUDA versions.
 For ARM SBSA and JetPack users, replace amd64 with arm64.
-JetPack users also need to replace nv-tensorrt-local-repo with nv-tensorrt-local-tegra-repo.
+JetPack users also need to replace `nv-tensorrt-local-repo` with `nv-tensorrt-local-tegra-repo`.

 ```bash
 os="ubuntuxx04"